overhide/pay2my.app/howto/README.md

-With the code understood, and an in-browser Ethereum wall installed (<a target="_blank" href="https://metamask.io/">Metamask</a> in our case), let's click through a sample flow.
+With the code understood, and an in-browser Ethereum wallet installed (<a target="_blank" href="https://metamask.io/">Metamask</a> in our case), let's click through a sample flow.

 > 📢
 >
-> Before anything else, when you load this HTML snippet in your browser, ensure your in-browser wallet is connected to the page with one or your addresses and is on the Rinkeby testnet.
+> Before anything else, when you load this HTML snippet in your browser, ensure your in-browser wallet is connected to the page with one of your addresses.
+Make sure your in-browser wallet is on the **Rinkeby** testnet.
 >
 >
 >